gt-crnch-rg/read-the-docs/docs/general/python-environments.rst

 - We also have installed :code:`venv` across most of our servers and as many dev boards as possible.
     -
 - We do not typically recommend using conda, miniconda, or anaconda as these quickly eat up home directory space.
-    - However, if you want to use conda or miniconda please consider using your scratch space to store your venvs.
+    - However, if you want to use conda or miniconda please consider `using your scratch space folder <https://gt-crnch-rg.readthedocs.io/en/main/general/rg-filesystems.html>`__ to store your venvs.

 Using venv on CRNCH RG